dave-stevens-net/node-tutorial/README.md

 ### <a name="installing-existing-project"></a>Installing an Existing Project

-One of the first steps you will need to take after cloning a node project is to install all of its dependent packages.
+Node uses the package.json file (created in the above step) to keep track of your project's dependencies.
+One of the first steps you will need to take after cloning an existing node project is to install all of its dependent packages listed in package.json.
 These packages are placed into a special folder called node_modules.
 To create this folder and install all dependent packages run the following:

 ```
 npm install    # Intalls all dependencies listed in package.json into the node_modules folder